 -

-Back/side combo sleepers who want stable foam
+Back and side combo sleepers who want steady foam support

 -

-People sensitive to partner movement
+People who notice partner movement quickly

 -